 Temples, temples and more temples.
-But there is more to this town in northern Laos than that.
+Still, there is more to the town Luang Prabang in northern Laos than that.

 UNESCO’s World Heritage Centre’s short description of site no. 479: